ahkhan13/Elite/README.md

 # Elite
 A e-commerce website using PHP , MySQL, Ajax, and Jquery.
-Link for this project : elite.infinityfreeapp.com
+Website Link for this project : http://elite.infinityfreeapp.com/